 Court directs 'Chhapaak' film makers to give credit to lawyer of acid attack survivor Laxmi

-A Delhi court Thursday directed the makers of Deepika Padukone starer feature film 'Chhapaak' to give credit to acid attack survivor Laxmi Agarwal’s lawyer in the movie.
-Additional Civil Judge Pankaj Sharma said it was necessary that advocate Aparna Bhat's contribution is acknowledged.
+A Delhi court Thursday directed the makers of Deepika Padukone starer 'Chhapaak' to give credit to the lawyer of acid attack survivor Laxmi Agarwal, on whose life the movie is based, for sharing "necessary inputs" with the director.
+Additional Senior Civil Judge Pankaj Sharma said it is necessary that advocate Aparna Bhat's contribution is acknowledged.

+"The facts disclosed that plaintiff (Bhat) has rendered her contribution in form of constitution, necessary inputs and documentations of the making of the film to its director," he said.
+The court passed the order after Bhat submitted that movie's director, Meghna Guljar, had acknowledged her contribution in writing, assuring her that her name would be reflected in writing while screening of the film.
+However, the director skipped the agreement while screening the film, the advocate said.

 "This Court is of the considered view that facts are indicative that the plea of the plaintiff for interim injunction is well founded and it is necessary that her contribution be acknowledged by providing on the slide on the actual footage and the images, the line 'Aparna Bhat continues to fight the cases of sexual and physical violence against women' during the screening of the film.
 "The said line on screen may be with a rider that the same is with the court order," the judge said.